Introduction to NPM

 Note that a folder named node_modules has been created, the code for the gray-matter module was downloaded into this folder.

 If you look inside the package.json file, you'll see that it keeps track of the modules you install for a project.
-It's ver important to keep a record of all the packages/modules that your app uses.
+It's very important to keep a record of all the packages/modules that your app uses.
 These are known as dependencies because your app is dependent on them being installed in order to work properly.

 For more information on the gray-matter package